 (Edit below June 2019 re ETF competition)

 Another issue to note is increasing downward pressure on ETF fees in the products listed above.
 The former might be a game changer in the ETF space and maybe influenced the latter to eventually cut their fees.

 So much has been said about Labor’s franking plans, so this post would become far too long if I start incorporating the potential impacts here.
 I would just say that it might be an unwelcome change to these LICs IF it was introduced.

 This blog post was in the back of my mind before all the political news on franking became front and centre in March.

 In terms of the historical performance, I will include below some of the longer term numbers I recently found on their websites.

 Historical Performance, quite possibly acceptable in most cases but…

 AFIC LIC review of performance– Just bear in mind the share price returns in the light green have in some cases been assisted by positive re-ratings to the discount / premium to NTA.

 They have achieved some minor outperformance with the NTA measure over the 10 year period.

-BKI – Once again just be mindful that when looking at total shareholder returns.
+BKI LIC review of performance – Once again just be mindful that when looking at total shareholder returns.
 It may have included a tailwind in certain time periods from positive re-ratings of the discount / premium to NTA.